koralkulacoglu/3d-octree-compression/README.md

 # 3D Octree Compression

-A C++ implementation of real-time 3D image compression using octrees, with OpenGL visualization.
+A C++ implementation of super fast 3D image compression using octrees, with OpenGL visualization.

 <table>
   <tr>